Walmart hosts celebration for completion of store remodel - Sidney Daily News

-Deb Schmitt, left, and Susan Schneider, both holding the scissors, cut the ribbon during the celebration of the completion of a remodel at the Sidney Walmart on Aug.
-19. Schmitt and Schneider have both worked at Walmart since 1989.
+Deb Schmidt, left, and Susan Schneider, both holding the scissors, cut the ribbon during the celebration of the completion of a remodel at the Sidney Walmart on Aug.
+19. Schmidt and Schneider have both worked at Walmart since 1989.

 Charlotte Caldwell | Sidney Daily News